What is Phygital? Here are 4 Spot-On Industry Examples for 2023

 • Ask questions without waiting minutes or days for an answer

-All of this the buyer can do in the comfort of their own home thanks to phygital components.
+The buyer can do all these in the comfort of his own home thanks to phygital components.

 automotive industry goes phygital